 Get to Grips with Ancient Peruvian History

 The oldest of all Peruvian museums is the mammoth-sized Museo Nacional de Arqueologia, Antropología, e Historia del Perú, covering every Peruvian culture you’ve ever heard of (and many you haven’t).
-You’ll find artefacts here that include the crossed hands stone from Kotosh and the seven-foot high carved monolith, the Raimondi Stele from Chavín de Huántar.
+You’ll find artifacts here that include the crossed hands stone from Kotosh and the seven-foot-high carved monolith, the Raimondi Stele from Chavín de Huántar.

 Have Your Fill of Modern and Historic Peruvian Art